pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 #### Primary keys

-> Important: Primary keys should be globally unique identifiers, such as UUID.
+> TLDR: Primary keys should be globally unique identifiers, such as UUID.
 We further recommend
 > specifying a "NOT NULL" constraint with a "ON CONFLICT REPLACE" action.

 Primary keys are an important concept in SQL schema design, and SQLite makes it easy to add a